Chart Color Schemes

 Granville has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 11 projects likely impacting the area.
-Notable projects include Mary Harbour Development, Energy Storage Industries Battery Manufacturing Facility, Maryborough Manufactured Home Park Development, and Homes for Queenslanders - Maryborough Social Housing.
-The following list details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that may affect the region.
+Notable initiatives include Mary Harbour Development, Energy Storage Industries (ESI) Battery Manufacturing Facility, Maryborough Manufactured Home Park Development, and Homes for Queenslanders - Maryborough Social Housing.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.